brttd/display-whisper/app/help/songs.md

 Song content (verses, choruses, etc) can be split into multiple parts, and sized using the same options as all Text items.
 More information is available in the [Text Sizing](#text-sizing) help.

 # Special Song Sections
-A song item in the presentation will show its content as listed in its play order.
+A song item in the _Presentation_ will show its content as listed in its play order.
 Songs items can also include special sections:
 * **Blank** An empty section.
 * **Intro** An introductory section, normally showing the name and author of the song.
 * **Outro** A concluding section, normally showing the name, copyright, and author of the song.

 Each of these sections can be added or removed from the song item from within its editor.
-When adding a song item to the presentation, these section can be automatically added to the start and end of the song.
+When adding a song item to the _Presentation_, these section can be automatically added to the start and end of the song.
 By default a **Blank** section will be added at the start and end.
 This can be changed in the Preferences, under _Songs_ > _Play Order_.
 If **Add intro section to start** is enabled it will add the intro section to the start of the song.
 If **Add blank section to start** is enabled, the intro section will be added after the blank section.
 If **Add outro section to end** is enabled it will add the outro section to the end of the song.
 If **Add blank section to end** is enabled, the outro section will be added before the blank section.